-Students who satisfy the Academy criteria for successful completion of any course of study receive a Certificate of Completion documenting the course title, date, and CEUs.
+Students who satisfy the Academy criteria for successful completion of courses of study receive a Certificate of Completion documenting the course title, date, and CEUs.
+Certificates are not given for individual entry level and journeyman level classes.

 College Credit for Academy Courses